AnishAzharudeen/LittleCouture/README.md

 - The blog must be responsive and accessible on all devices.
 - Users must be able to view, create, edit, and delete posts.
 - Users must be able to register, log in, and log out.
-- The blog must include categories and tags for organizing posts.
+- The blog must include categories and tags for organizing postsin the Admin panel.
 - Users must be able to do CRUD operation in the comment section.
 - The blog must include an events section with upcoming events.
 - The blog must have an "About" page with information about the blog.